 Analyzes how American public policy is formulated and how public policies can be evaluated.
 Includes a series of case studies to show how the policy process works and to develop a fuller understanding of contemporary public policy issues.
 Examples of policy areas include the federal budget process, social security reform, welfare reform, education reform, environmental policies, and criminal justice policies.
 Prerequisite: PSI 101.
-Spring, odd years.

-PSI 311 INTERNATIONAL ORGANIZATIONS (W)
+PSI 311 3 INTERNATIONAL ORGANIZATIONS (W)

 A study of the attempt to construct "global governance" through international organizations.
 Focuses on the United Nations, the European Union, and non-governmental organizations.
-Prerequisite: PSI 210.
-Spring, even years.